-- i.
-Scheme's portfolio holdings (top 10 holdings by issuer and fund allocation towards various sectors. - Refer to the weblink (Top 10 holdings and Fund allocation towards various sectors) for Scheme's portfolio holdings. - ii.
-Disclosure of name and exposure to Top 7 issuers, stocks, groups and sectors as a percentage of NAV of the scheme in case of debt and equity ETFs/index funds through a functional website link that contains detailed description Not applicable to this scheme. - iii.
-Functional website link for Portfolio Disclosure : - (Click here for Fortnightly Portfolio Disclosure). - (Click here for Monthly Portfolio Disclosure). - (Click here for Half Yearly Portfolio Disclosure). - iv.
-Portfolio Turnover Rate particularly for equity oriented schemes shall also be disclosed.
+i.
+Scheme's portfolio holdings (top 10 holdings by issuer and fund allocation towards various sectors.

+Refer to the weblink (Top 10 holdings and Fund allocation towards various sectors) for Scheme's portfolio holdings.

+- ii.
+Disclosure of name and exposure to Top 7 issuers, stocks, groups and sectors as a percentage of NAV of the scheme in case of debt and equity ETFs/index funds through a functional website link that contains detailed description Not applicable for this scheme. - iii.
+Functional website link for Portfolio Disclosure (Click here : Fortnightly / Monthly Portfolio / Half Yearly Portfolio Disclosure)